ultraviolentorange/alan/README.md

 ```shell
 --N (--top) <top>
 ```
 * If you know the key used to encrypt, you can specify it.
-Default is uknown which yields trying all possible options.
+Default is unknown which yields trying all possible options.
 ```shell
 --K (--key) <key>
 ```